fredhutchio/unix_shell_intro/README.md

 create basic shell scripts,
 and search files and their contents.

-This repository is adapted from content originally appearing in [The Unix Shell](http://swcarpentry.github.io/shell-novice/), Copyright (c) Software Carpentry.
+A solid understanding of these basic principles is required to succeed in our intermediate high performance computing (HPC) courses for both the on-premise clusters and [cloud computing](https://github.com/fredhutchio/hpc_cloud).

-See links at the bottom of each lesson for specific episodes from Carpentries material that have been modified.
+This repository is adapted from content originally appearing in [The Unix Shell](http://swcarpentry.github.io/shell-novice/), Copyright (c) Software Carpentry, as well as the Unix chapters of [Research Software Engineering with Python](https://merely-useful.github.io/py-rse/index.html).

-Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/).
+Software requirements to participate in this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/).

 ## Schedule